HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 ## Disconnect SOLUTION

+If you need to temporarily stop [receiving orders from HubRise], you can block the connection between SOLUTION and HubRise.
+For more information, see [Block or Disconnect App](/docs/connections#block-or-disconnect).

-You can disconnect SOLUTION from HubRise on the SOLUTION back office.
+If you need to stop sending SOLUTION orders to HubRise altogether, it is preferable to disconnect SOLUTION from HubRise via the SOLUTION back office.
 -- OR --
-To disconnect SOLUTION from HubRise, contact SOLUTION support.

-If you need to temporarily stop [receiving orders from HubRise], you can block the connection between SOLUTION and HubRise instead.
-For more information, see [Block or Disconnect App](/docs/connections#block-or-disconnect).
+If you need to stop sending SOLUTION orders to HubRise altogether, it is preferable to contact SOLUTION support.